ohcee/Veil-blockpie/README.md

 # BlockPie

-## This is python program that calls the explorer and gets the current block, block hash, and miner address of the winning block.
+## This is python program that calls the explorer and gets the current block, block hash, and miner address of the winning block/s.
 ## Then checks for missed blocks then updates the addresses and block counts.
-Then display in a colored coded piechart.
+Then display a colored coded piechart displaying the % of blocks won for each miner that has won a block.

 ### Might have to install pandas
 `https://pandas.pydata.org/`